Getting the Benefits of Solar Farms Without Harming Nearby Residents or the Environment

 - Identify all potential solar farm impacts,

-- Explore options for resolving each impact,
+- Seek to identify measures for resolving each impact,

 - Identifying all permits and other approvals the project requires,